 The goal of the Unaccompanied Student Support Services (USSS) program is to support the educational goals of our transitioning homeless students, as well as provide human services support through mentoring, guidance, advising, financial aid, and housing support for students who meet the criteria.
 CCD has a designated SPOC (single point of contact), whose goal is to help our homeless, or unaccompanied youth, qualify for financial aid in the absence of their parents' tax information and family support.

 Contact CCD's Office of Student Life to find out if you are eligible to participate in the USSS program.
 You will be assigned to a human service peer mentor, who will stay in weekly contact, schedule in-office meetings, and offer the necessary peer-to-peer coaching, support and resources you need until you find adequate housing.

 Also, CCD will provide care packages and assistance with books.

 Financial Aid - Single Point of Contact

 For help applying for financial aid for college, CCD has a designated single point of contact (SPOC) in the Financial Aid Office.
 The purpose of providing a SPOC is to help unaccompanied youth qualify for financial aid in the absence of your parents' tax information and/or family support.
-CCD’s SPOC is Lily Ruiz, Financial Aid Advisor.
+CCD’s SPOC is Asia Abeyta, Assistant Director of Customer Service Financial Aid.